SamVerschueren/listr/readme.md

 #### Promises

 A `task` can also be async by returning a `Promise`.
-If the promise resolves, the task completed sucessfully, it it rejects, the task failed.
+If the promise resolves, the task completed successfully, it it rejects, the task failed.

 ```js
 const tasks = new Listr([